Selina Naturally Extra Virgin Siberian Pine Nut Oil 8.5 oz

 It has demonstrated powerful appetite suppressing activities, boosts immunity, helps with blood lipid levels and helps reduce digestive inflammation.
 New information now being discovered about pine nut oil is fascinating and should be taken to heart.

-Pine nut oil side effects
+Pine nut oil benefits

 - Salutary effect in diseases of the gastrointestinal tract, heartburn, constipation, bloating, Barrett's esophagus, irritable bowel syndrome, erosive and ulcerative diseases.
 Pine nut oil for ulcers.
 Used for the prevention of gastric cancer, as an anti-inflammatory and analgesic.